Digital product ideas and tips for creators in need of inspiration

 If you’re someone who has an ear for melodies and sounds like Vincent Retg, creator of online course Melody Maker, you should consider selling digital products in audio format.

 You can sell an online course about creating originals, like Vincent does, or explore other audio files, like songs, beats, jingles, samples, sounds effects, and other audio tracks.
+Monetizing your music is simpler than it's ever been before.

 Not the musical or writer type?
 No worries.
 We’ve got two more formats you can tackle, instead.